rtsao/css-in-js-perf-tests/README.md

 You can clone this repository, `npm install` and run `npm run bench` to run the tests yourself.

-To set the amount of iterations you can set an environment variable called `ITERATIONS`.
+To set the amount of iterations (see below) you can set an environment variable called `ITERATIONS`.
 This will result in: `ITERATIONS=100 npm run bench`.

 > Make sure you have Node6 or higher installed as well.